department-of-veterans-affairs/va-digital-service-handbook/_pages/digital-standards.md

 ### Understand people and their needs

-Whether your users are Veterans or VA employees, you must include real people in your design process from the beginning &mdash; and throughout the lifecycle of your service.
+Whether your users are private citizens or government employees, you must include real people in your design process from the beginning &mdash; and throughout the lifecycle of your service.
 Understand the needs of the people who will use your service.
 Do research to develop a deep understanding of who those people are, how they behave, and what that means for the design of your service.

 #### Key questions to answer